natronics/space-phrase/index.markdown

 --------------------------------------------------------------------------------

  1. Maybe don't actually use this for an important password<sup>2</sup>
- 2. <small>Seriously, not a lot of entropy.
+ 2. <small>Seriously, the word list is small and public.
 Still, fun though</small>